 These include Microsoft Teams, WhatsApp and Slack.
 Of course, a lot of these can be used in real time for instant messaging, and plenty of offices do employ them to help enhance company culture through casual chat.
 Still, it’s not guaranteed or completely expected that the response will be instant.

 Task management tools

-Platforms like Monday and Trello let you play digital catch-up with team members without all having to find time in your calendars.
+Platforms like Monday, Trello and task management tools in Dropbox let you play digital catch-up with team members without all having to find time in your calendars.
 You can simply log on, see what’s been added or highlighted and get on with it.
-This may seem counterproductive.
+This may seem counter-productive.
 After all, shouldn’t you take up an issue immediately and directly with the person who can fix it?
-In reality, with everyone on your team juggling different tasks, directly demanding that something be done is not only a great way to kill motivation, it’s not going to magically free up the time needed to instantly to sort it.
+In reality, with everyone on your team juggling different tasks, directly demanding that something be done is not only a great way to kill motivation, it’s not going to magically free up the time needed to instantly sort it.
 Better to make sure you have highlighted the issue, so when everyone is back on the task, they know just what to do.
-These tools ensure the excuse of ‘missed the memo’ can never be used again, and ensures everyone knows what’s happening, with nothing being confined to a panicked phone call.
+These tools ensure the excuse ‘I missed the memo’ can never be used again and ensures everyone knows what’s happening, with nothing being confined to a panicked phone call.